-In the same period during 2015, the average size of the 46 single family HELP loan project was near \$2,500.
-In the same period, the average investment through the HELP PAYS® program more than doubled.
+The average size of the 70 single family HELP loan projects completed during the same period of 2015 was near \$2,280.
+In 2016, average investment financed through the HELP PAYS® program more than doubled to \$5,600.

-5. Total investment grows by 10x:
+5. Total investment tripled:

-During the same period in 2015, the HELP loan program in the utility's service area produced investments in energy efficiency of \$116,538.
-With the HELP PAYS program, investment surged by more than a factor of 10 to exceed \$1.5 million.
+During the same period in 2015, the HELP loan program in the utility's service area financed approximately \$500,000 in upgrades to residential properties.
+With the HELP PAYS program, approved investments surged by more than a factor of 3 to exceed \$1.5 million-including \$500,000 for two commercial customers, a college and a municipality.